amarwalke95/multinod-hdp-cluster/README.md

 ### You have succesfully automated the creation and deployment of multi-node HDP cluster.

-Next time onwards you only need to upload the json file and create a stack to create and deploy a HDP multi-n0de cluster.
+Next time onwards you only need to upload the json file and create a stack to create and deploy a HDP multi-node cluster.

 ## Built With